Dreambound

 • A CNA is a healthcare professional who assists patients with daily tasks like bathing, dressing, and eating while monitoring their health.

-• To become a CNA in Louisiana, you must complete a state-approved training program, pass a background check, and succeed in the CNA competency exam.
+• To become a CNA in Louisiana, you must complete at least 80 hours of state-approved CNA training, pass a background check, and succeed in the CNA competency exam administered by Prometric.

 • CNA programs in Louisiana typically last 4 to 12 weeks.